Probing the Schroedinger-Newton equation in a Stern-Gerlach interferometer: Introduction

-\textbf{Introduction:} Explaining how the classical world emerges from the quantum paradigm is a fundamental question that remains elusive~\cite{arndt14}.
-The gravitational self-decoherence mechanism idealized by Penrose is among the proposals put forward to resolve this issue~\cite{penrose96, penrose98}.
-According to it, a non-relativistic particle would be ruled by the Schr{\"o}dinger-Newton equation that incorporates a gravitational self-interacting potential to the usual Schr{\"o}dinger equation.
-Despite how simple such a mechanism may seem, the fact that the gravitational self-interacting potential is negligibly small compared to usual external electromagnetic ones makes any resulting deviation, e.g., in the energy spectrum, extremely difficult to trial~\cite{grossardt16,gan16,bassi16,silva23}.
-Thus, instead of looking for stationary solutions of the Schr{\"o}dinger-Newton equation, we propose using the particle spin as a self-decoherence witness in a simple Stern-Gerlach-like experiment, where the only potential is the self-interacting one.
-Eventually, we argue that this experiment can be realized with state-of-the-art technology.
+According to nonrelativistic quantum mechanics, a localized free particle spreads over time depending on its mass~$m$ and wave-packet width~$\sigma$.
+Quantum mechanics implies that the combination of~$m$ and~$\sigma$ for free macroscopic objects would lead to a fast-spreading of the wave packet~\cite{diosi84}, which has not been observed till now (possibly because of the difficulty of isolating them from their environment).
+In addition, we have never observed spatial quantum-mechanical superposition of macroscopic objects.
+The debate on whether the no observation of these effects is a momentary difficulty posed by technology or an intrinsic impediment raised by nature (stemming from the Planck scale) is ongoing.

-\textbf{Schr{\"o}dinger-Newton equation:} Let us consider a non-relativistic particle of mass~$m$ described by the normalized state
+Among those who believe that quantum mechanics must be amended to describe the classical world are Di{\'o}si and Penrose~\cite{diosi84, penrose96, penrose98}.
+The mechanism of gravitational self-interaction idealized by the first aims to provide some explanation for the localization of macroscopic objects.
+According to this proposal, a nonrelativistic quantum particle would be ruled by the Schr{\"o}dinger-Newton equation, which incorporates a gravitational self-interacting potential to the usual Schr{\"o}dinger equation.
+As originally discussed by Di{\'o}si, the gravitational self-interaction would prevent wave packets of sufficiently massive particles from spreading and staying in superposition (although he already raised issues with the Schr{\"o}dinger-Newton equation in the case of two-rotating solitons~\cite{diosi84}).
+Despite the Schr{\"o}dinger-Newton equation needing an additional mechanism to cope with the wave function {\em ``collapse''}~\cite{diosi84, diosi22}, it continues to be widely investigated, since it serves (at least) as a reference to quantitatively compare the predictions of usual quantum mechanics with some concrete alternative.
+As a matter of fact, the gravitational self-interacting potential is negligibly small compared to the usual external ones, making any resulting deviation, e.g., in the energy spectrum, extremely difficult to trial~\cite{carlip08, giulini11, meter11, yang13, grossardt16, gan16, bassi16, silva23}.
+Thus, instead of looking for stationary solutions of the Schr{\"o}dinger-Newton equation, one may use the particle spin as a witness of the gravitational self-interaction~\cite{hatifi20, grossardt21, grossardt23} in a Stern-Gerlach-like experiment where the only relevant potential will turn out to be the self-interacting one.
+By {\em ``Stern-Gerlach-like experiment"}, we mean a double Stern-Gerlach experiment followed by a spin measurement.
+This proposal is theoretically simple although experimentally challenging.